 7. Store Flammable and Combustible Materials Properly

-Typically, combustible materials must be stored a certain distance from the ceiling in approved containers that are in good condition.
+Typically, business must store combustible materials a specific distance from the ceiling in approved containers in good condition.
 Store flammable and combustible materials in amounts that do not exceed the maximums set by each state.
-Do not store them in rooms where heat is produced, such as boiler rooms and electrical rooms.
-Additionally, do not keep them near appliances such as coffeemakers, microwaves, stoves or ovens, portable heaters, or any other heat-producing electronic devices.
+Do not store them in rooms that produce heat, such as boiler rooms and electrical rooms.
+Additionally, do not keep them near appliances such as coffeemakers, microwaves, stoves or ovens, portable heaters or other heat-producing electronic devices.

 8. Store Incompatible Chemicals Separately

-Incompatible materials — for example, ammonia and bleach, which combine to form potentially toxic fumes — must be separated.
-Typically, they must be at least 20 feet away from each other, or separated with a noncombustible partition that extends at least 18 inches above and beyond the incompatible substances.
+Incompatible materials — for example, ammonia and bleach, which combine to form potentially toxic fumes — cannot be close together.
+Typically, they must be at least 20 feet away or separated with a noncombustible partition that extends at least 18 inches above and beyond the incompatible substances.

 9. Ensure Quick and Easy Entry for the Fire Department

 According to national codes, all buildings must give firefighters safe and immediate access.
-Most businesses comply with this code by mounting fire department lock boxes on their buildings’ exteriors.
-In an emergency, the fire department can open the lock boxes by using a master key.
+Most businesses comply with this code by mounting fire department lockboxes on their buildings’ exteriors.
+The fire department can open the lockboxes in an emergency using a master key.

 10. Make Sure the Fire Department Can Access Water

-Make water accessible by ensuring that fire hydrants are clearly marked and available.
+Make water accessible by ensuring that fire hydrants are marked and available.
 Fire hydrants must have 3 feet of clear space on all sides for firefighter access.
 Prohibiting personal and company vehicles from parking near and blocking fire hydrants is imperative.
-Additionally, ensure the fire department connection (FDC) that allows firefighters to supply water to a sprinkler system is also clearly marked and accessible.
+Additionally, ensure the fire department connection that allows firefighters to supply water to a sprinkler system is visible and accessible.